ashleychontos/pySYD/docs/quickstart.rst

     -----------------------------------------------------------

-The example is for a single star but for posterity, the :mod:`pysyd.pipeline.run` processes stars consecutively in order.
-It took the star name, along with the command-line arguments and created an instance of the :mod:`pysyd.target.Target` class.
-Initialization of this object will automatically search for and load in data for a star, as shown by the output above.
+During this step, it will take the star name along with the command-line arguments and created an instance of the :mod:`pysyd.target.Target` object.
+Initialization of this class will automatically search for and load in data for a given star, as shown in the output above.

 It appears as though this star, KIC 1435467, was observed in *Kepler* short-cadence (e.g., 1-minute cadence) data - which was used to compute the (oversampled) power spectrum.
-It continued processing, which means that there were no issues finding and storing the data.
-There are some `InputError` exceptions in place here but all :mod:`pysyd.target` class instances will have an ``ok`` attribute - literally meaning that the star is 'ok' to be processed.
+There are many exceptions in place during this step that will flag anything that does not seem right.
+If something seems questionable during this step but is not fatal, it will only return some warnings.
+Since none of this happened, we can assume that there were no issues accessing and storing the data.

+All :mod:`pysyd.target` class instances will have an ``ok`` attribute - literally meaning that the star is 'ok' to be processed.
 By default, the pipeline checks this attribute before moving on.
-Since the star and data check out, we can move on.
+Since everything checks out, we can move on!

 .. _steptwo: